WrestleMania 2000: WWF Championship

 The following week on Raw, Vince announced that the Triple Threat match between the three men would take place that night instead of waiting until WrestleMania.
 Triple H reluctantly agreed on the terms that the match not take place at WrestleMania under any circumstances.
-With Stephanie in his corner, Shane in Big Show’s corner, and Vince in Rock’s corner, Triple H would emerge victorious and retain the championship after pinning Big Show with the Pedigree.
+With Stephanie in his corner, Shane in Big Show's corner, and Vince in The Rock's corner, Triple H would emerge victorious and retain the championship after pinning Big Show with the Pedigree.
 After the match, however, Linda McMahon appeared and informed Triple H that he would indeed be defending the WWF Championship at WrestleMania against not only The Rock and Big Show, but a newly reinstated Mick Foley as well in a Fatal-4-Way Elimination Match.
-Foley then immediately came out and attacked Triple H. Linda would then announce on the March 24th edition of SmackDown! later that week that she would be in Foley’s corner for the match.
+Foley then immediately came out and attacked Triple H. Linda would then announce on the March 24 edition of SmackDown! later that week that she would be in Foley's corner for the match and also announced that should Mick Foley end up winning the Fatal-4-Way, the WWF Championship would be vacated later that night at Wrestlemania, and a tournament would begin to crown a new WWF Champion that would run until the next pay-per-view, Backlash.

 Other storylines

 Another major feud that had been developing going into the show featured Chris Jericho.
-At No Way Out in February, Jericho lost his Intercontinental Championship to then-European Champion Kurt Angle after Angle hit him with the title belt behind the referee’s back, causing Angle to become a double champion.
+At No Way Out in February, Jericho lost his Intercontinental Championship to then-European Champion Kurt Angle after Angle hit him with the title belt behind the referee's back, causing Angle to become a double champion.
 Over the following weeks, Jericho would make several attempts to regain the championship, with all attempts being unsuccessful, largely due to Angle's sudden partnership with WWF legend Bob Backlund, who had briefly returned to the company.
-While feuding with Angle, Jericho also started a rivalry with The Radicalz, as Chris Benoit was also trying to win the Intercontinental Championship, while Eddie Guerrero was subsequently trying to woo Jericho’s valet Chyna.
+While feuding with Angle, Jericho also started a rivalry with The Radicalz, as Chris Benoit was also trying to win the Intercontinental Championship, while Eddie Guerrero was subsequently trying to woo Jericho's valet Chyna.
 Eventually, a two-fall match between Angle, Benoit, and Jericho was signed for WrestleMania.
 The first fall would be contested for the Intercontinental Championship, and the second fall would be contested for the European Championship.